A college degree is one signal.

 A sales role without clear base pay, commission terms, and quota is asking you to gamble.

-Read Competitive Salary Job Posts before accepting vague pay language.
+Read salary transparency and salary range in job postings before accepting vague pay language.

 Sales development representative roles can be a starting point into high-paying sales.